 - Annually: Rebalance the portfolio to ensure the weight of equities vs fixed income is in line with set goals, as needed.

-- Monthly: Deposit money.
-Based on an ongoing savings plan that fits our monthly income and expenses.
+- Monthly: Deposit money based on an ongoing savings plan that fits your monthly income and expenses.

 How JSI Invests: We deposit money monthly and use that opportunity to rebalance our portfolio as needed.

 Want even more guidance on how to invest in index funds?
 View the resources below to start today:

 - Get started with Charles Schwab: Step by step guide to start investing with Charles Schwab

 - Get Started with Betterment: The 3 step plan to get set up with Betterment